aslavinska/cat-jonesy/README.md

  ### Solved bugs

-- During the development of the home page the second circle image was belop the rest of the elements in that section.
+1. During the development of the home page the second circle image was belop the rest of the elements in that section.
 - It was discovered that display needed to be set to flex in motivation in CSS filw and then heading to appear on its own the width of motiv-head has been changed to 100%
 - actions above removed the problem.

+2. When you switch to mobile screen view, there was a margin white line covering motivation images.
+- To fix that saspect ration was set to 1 and motivation width to 100%.

 ## Validator Testing